Bryce Jones (basketball, born 1994)

-Bryce Tyler Jones Jr. (born October 12, 1994), is an American professional basketball player for Aris of the Greek Basketball League and the EuroCup.
+Bryce Tyler Jones Jr. (born October 12, 1994), is an American professional basketball player for Tofaş of the Basketbol Süper Ligi (BSL) and the EuroCup.
 He played college basketball for Murray State Racers.

 Professional career

 Borac Čačak (2019–2021)

 On 3 August 2019, Jones signed a one-year contract with the Serbian club Borac Čačak.
 On July 24, 2020, he signed a one-year contract extension with Borac.
 In his debut season with the club, Jones averaged 10.9 points, 4 assists and 2.9 rebounds on 44.3% shooting from the field in the 2019–20 ABA League Second Division.
 The season was cut short due to COVID-19 pandemic in Europe.
 In the following season, Borac played in the top-tier regional competition 2020–21 ABA League First Division after being promoted due to best record last season.
 Jones averaged 13.1 points on 42.6% shooting, 4.5 assists and 2.7 rebounds per game.